Skip to content

 3.

-We develop agreements that promote collaboration within supply chains so that risks can be shared.
-In this way, we have put together a toolkit for establishing energy hubs.
-This enables companies to jointly improve sustainability and share scarce grid capacity.
+We develop agreements that promote collaboration within the supply chains, so that risks can be shared.
+Thus, we put together a toolkit for the establishment of energy hubs.
+This enables companies to jointly work towards sustainability and share scarce grid capacity.

 Read more here